-No controls for observable differences between women and men 85% With controls for skills and education 81 With controls for skills, education, part-time work, industry, occupation, union membership, 88

-Note: Full-time and part-time workers ages 16 and older.
+No controls for observable differences between women and men 85% Nith controls for skills and education 81 With controls for skills, education, part-time work, industry, occupation, union membership, age and other factors 88 Note: Full-time and part-time workers ages 16 and older.
 See Methodology for details.

-Source: Pew Research Center analysis of 0NET (Version 23) and 2018 Current Population Survey outgoing rotation groups files (IPUMS).

-"Women Make Gains in the Workplace Amid a Rising Demand for Skilled Workers"

-part-time work, industry, occupation and other factors give men an advantage of about 7 cents.
+Source: Pew Research Center analysis of ONET (Version 23 2018 Current Population Survey outgoing rotation groups file IPUMS).
+'Women Make Gains in the Workplace Amid a Rising Deman Skilled Workers") and es d for PEW RESEARCH CENTER part-time work, industry, occupation and other factors give men an advantage of about 7 cents.
 The net effect is 3 cents in favor of men.
 This means that after accounting for observable differences in labor market attributes between women and men the gender wage gap is about 12 cents to the dollar, slightly narrower than 15 cents of the dollar, but shy of equality.

 21 In 2018, 22% of women and 11% of men worked part-time.
 Differences in how women and men are distributed across occupations are presented in Chapter 1 of the report.
 With respect to industries, women are much more likely than men to work in personal services and health and education services.
 Men are more likely to be employed in the construction, utilities and manufacturing sectors.
 22 As the differences between men and women have narrowed with respect to education, occupation and other factors, the role of these factors in accounting for the gender wage gap has diminished over time.